UPDATED AUGUST 12, 2020

 Some beaches are opening... but what does that actually mean?

-If your region is in stage 2, that means beaches have been allowed to open at Provincial Parks as of June 12 and now many Public Health Units are also opening local beaches.
+If your region is in stage 3, that means beaches have been allowed to open at Provincial Parks and now many Public Health Units are also opening local beaches.

-If your local beach is in a region that is in stage 2, congrats!
-But an open beach doesn’t mean business as usual and unfortunately, just because you’re in stage 2 doesn’t mean your local beach is open.
+With all regions in Ontario in stage 3, it's definitely time for (safe) celebration.
+But an open beach doesn’t mean business as usual and unfortunately, being in stage 3 doesn’t mean your local beach is necessarily open.

 A few regions have announced that certain beaches will remain closed for the summer, as they don’t think people will be able to safely social distance there.
 Even if a beach has reopened, access to the beach may be restricted (or even closed) again if people are breaking the rules.
 We need to make sure to follow proper physical distancing and respectfully share spaces so that we can all have nice things.

 Why?
 Because you can still catch Covid-19 at the beach.

 Just like you can catch Covid-19 at a park or any other place (outdoors or otherwise), you can catch Covid-19 from another person at the beach.
 If you are exposed to the respiratory secretions (coughing, sneezing, talking moistly) of an infected person, you can get sick.